Education Leadership through Crisis

 Former Minister of Education in Zimbabwe

-Founder and CEO of the African Leadership Group
+Founder & CEO of the African Leadership Group

 Former Minister of Education in Liberia